About This Chapter

+11. Exploratory Research: Definition, Methods & Examples

 In this lesson, you'll learn about a type of research called exploratory research.
-You'll achieve a general understanding of the topic through the use of examples to define it and how it's used.
+You'll achieve a general understanding of the topic through examples that demonstrate the way in which it's used.

 12. What Are Job Boards?